Lefyd24/Forest-Fire-Smoke-Detection/README.md

 # Forest Fire & Smoke Detection using YOLOv8 & YOLOv7
 ### a demo project in the context of the course "Machine Learning and Content Analytics" of the MSc in Business Analytics at Athens University of Economics and Business (AUEB)
 #### ~ <a href="https://forestfiresmokedetection.streamlit.app/" target="_blank">Streamlit App</a>
-This is a demo project designed to demonstrate the use of 2 trained models for inference - a YOLOv8 model and a YOLOv7 one, both trained on the same dataset, with the same resources, number of epochs and rest characteristics, inside a <b>Streamlit</b> Serverless Application.<br>
+This project serves as a demonstration of the capabilities of two pre-trained models for inference tasks—YOLOv8 and YOLOv7.
+Both models have been trained using identical parameters, including the dataset, computational resources, number of epochs, and other characteristics.
+The models are integrated within a serverless <b>Streamlit</b> application for seamless user interaction.<br>
 The dataset used for training is the [Fire Image Dataset V2](https://universe.roboflow.com/kirzone/fire-iejes/dataset/2#) from [Roboflow](https://universe.roboflow.com/) (on open source website) and the models were trained on a Google Colab instance with a T4 GPU.<br>
 <b>Model Training Params:</b>
 | Type (Param)       	| Value 	|